Airservices Australia

-Airservices Australia is an Australian Government–owned corporation, responsible for providing services to the aviation industry within the Australian Flight Information Region (FIR).
+Airservices Australia is an Australian Government–owned corporation, responsible for providing services to the aviation industry within the two Australian flight information regions (FIRs).
 Some of Airservices Australia’s responsibilities include air traffic control, airway navigation, communication facilities, publishing aeronautical data, airport rescue, and fire-fighting services.
 Airservices Australia has international partnerships with ICAO, CANSO and IATA.

 Responsibilities

 Airservices Australia manages air traffic within Australian airspace.
 This includes the airspace over continental Australia, territorial waters and also international airspace boundaries over the Pacific and Indian Oceans.
 Airservices Australia also manages upper-level airspace (above 24,500 ft) under contract to the neighbouring Pacific Island Flight Information Regions of the Solomon Islands and Nauru.

 Airservices Australia publishes aeronautical data, maintains telecommunications infrastructure, radio navigation aids, updates flight procedures and provides emergency services, including the Aviation Rescue Fire Fighting services at 26 of Australia's busiest airports.

 The agency is fully funded by direct charges to the aviation industry and controlled by a board of directors, accountable to the Australian Parliament through the Minister for Infrastructure and Transport.
-The Chair of Airservices Australia Board is John Weber.
+The Chair of Airservices Australia Board is Anne T. Brown.
 The Chief Executive Officer is Rob Sharp, who was appointed on a four-year term in January 2025, replacing Jason Harfield.
 The agency maintains more than 4,000 skilled aviation professionals, including air traffic controllers, engineering specialists, technicians and support staff working from two major control centres, 29 air traffic control towers and firefighting stations at 26 of Australia's busiest airports.